ZenzenDatabase/A_oveview_of_awesome_causality_dataset/README.md

 <a id="7">[7]</a> Mirza, Paramita, et al. "Annotating causality in the tempeval-3 corpus."
 EACL 2014 Workshop on Computational Approaches to Causality in Language (CAtoCL).
 Association for Computational Linguistics, 2014.[link](http://www.academia.edu/download/36843708/W14-07.pdf#page=20)

 <a id="8">[8]</a>  Mooij, Joris M., et al. "Distinguishing cause from effect using observational data: methods and benchmarks."
 The Journal of Machine Learning Research 17.1 (2016): 1103-1204.[link](https://dl.acm.org/doi/abs/10.5555/2946645.2946677)

+<a id="9">[9]</a> Zhao, Sendong, et al. "Constructing and embedding abstract event causality networks from text snippets."
+Proceedings of the Tenth ACM International Conference on Web Search and Data Mining.
+2017.[link](https://dl.acm.org/doi/abs/10.1145/3018661.3018707)